How COVID-19 has changed investing, according to VCs at Sequoia, Insight, Forerunner, 500 Startups, and more

 Deven Parekh, managing director of Insight Partners, invests in growth-stage companies pursuing scale.
 His portfolio currently includes 1stdibs, Calm, and Nextdoor.

 We’ve tried to work with our companies to say, look, you’re in an environment now where if you make the right decisions, you have the chance to be even more efficient.
 The actions you have to take [in a downturn] are actually very similar.
 The depth of the actions might be deeper in some cases, but the actual actions are the same: Figure out what your demand curve looks like, and then try to right-size the business relative to the demand curve.
 If you’re able to live to fight another day, put the right strategy in place, and continue to strategically invest in areas where there might still be growth, you can actually come out of this stronger.
-That doesn’t mean that it’s going be easy.
+That doesn’t mean that it’s going to be easy.

 Last month we led the $72 million Series C raised by grocery delivery startup Imperfect Foods.
 The entire diligence process, including the warehouse tour, happened online.
 Literally, somebody walked the entire warehouse with a phone and showed it to us.
 Would you rather have done it in person?
 Of course.
 But I can have the same conversation with somebody on Zoom.
 I can still do reference calls on Zoom.
 I think deals will continue to happen.